-Delta Air Lines Boeing 717 skids off taxiway at Pittsburgh Airport, United States - Aviation24.be
+Delta Air Lines Boeing 717 skids off taxiway at Pittsburgh Airport, Pennsylvania, United States - Aviation24.be

 On 10 February, a Delta Air Lines Boeing 717 (registered N998AT) operated domestic flight DL2231 between Pittsburgh and Atlanta, United States.
-Just before departure Pittsburgh airport, however, the aircraft skidded of a taxiway.
+Just before departure from Pittsburgh airport, however, the aircraft skidded off a taxiway.

 The aircraft carried 77 passengers and crew members.
 Following pictures appeared on social media: